bentomhall/nih-system/homebrewery/core.homebrew.md

 Whenever a creature takes damage, that damage is subtracted from its hit points.
 The loss of hit points has no effect on a creature's capabilities until the creature drops to 0 hit points.
 Generally, creatures show little signs of damage until their hit points reach half of their maximum, a state known as bloodied.
 Any wounds they sustain as long as they have more than 0 hit points are superficial; the body's abilty to keep them going is unimpaired.

 {Yes, hit points are meat}
-Creatures in Quartus are usually triune---they have a "soul" (aka spark), a "spirit" (aka nimbus), and a body.
+Creatures in Quartus are usually triune.
+They have a "soul" (aka spark), a "spirit" (aka nimbus), and a body.
 The Spark is the self; the body is the interface with the physical world, and the Nimbus is the interface with the immaterial, as well as between the Spark and the body.
 The body contains both deep reserves of aether (the stuff of creation, out of which all things material or not are made), represented by the creature's Hit Dice, and more available reserves (Hit Points), both of which it can use to repair damage.
-This also explains why a fireball doesn't burn up your gear but can burn unattended objects---your nimbus enfolds all of your possessions and shields them from harm...at some cost to your aether reserves.
+This also explains why a fireball doesn't burn up your gear but can burn unattended objects; your nimbus enfolds all of your possessions and shields them from harm...at some cost to your aether reserves.

 When a creature is bloodied, their autonomic body systems have pulled back their efforts, only healing the deep, potentially impairing or fatal injuries and leaving the superficial ones alone (and similarly for your gear).
 When you reach 0 hit points, your body can no longer heal those impairing injuries and it begins trying to grab aether from anywhere it can (aka Death Saves).
 Most people in the setting suffer lingering injuries such as lost limbs, broken bones, limps, etc. when they are reduced to zero hit points even if they are stabilized.
-PCs are special for game reasons---they don't suffer those injuries.
+PCs are special for game reasons, in that they don't suffer those injuries.
 This is an explicit departure from simulation and those can be added back in if so desired.
 I, personally, don't find them fun to play with, so I don't do them.

 ### Damage Rolls